diysynth/EURORACK-MODULES/3320 VCF (6HP)/readme.md

 * Only through-hole parts
 * Depth: ≈47mm

 Overall a pretty decent VCF module.
 I tested it quite some time and didn't run into any problems.
 The 150pf for the filter caps is just a recommendation.
-You can try different values up to 300pf.
+You can try different values up to 300pf or even a bit higher.
 The OBxa used 300pf caps for example.

 ![VCF](https://raw.githubusercontent.com/diysynth/EURORACK-MODULES/main/3320%20VCF%20(6HP)/vcf1.jpg)
 ![VCF](https://raw.githubusercontent.com/diysynth/EURORACK-MODULES/main/3320%20VCF%20(6HP)/vcf3.jpg)